VladThodo/tovos/README.md

 TovOS is built using NASM and GCC (with NASM being used for assembling the assembly code and GCC used for compiling the C code).
 Make is used in order to simplify the build flow and allow for easier and quicker builds.

-The make file aseembles and compiles the code, links it and then bundles it in a disk image that is then ran by QEMU.
-If all the required build and simulation tools are installed `make run` is the single command needed to build and the run the system.
+The make file assembles and compiles the code, links it and then bundles it in a disk image that is then ran by QEMU.
+If all the required build and simulation tools are installed, `make run` is the single command needed to build and the run the system.

 Required build tools: